DDDOH/ProjectTemplate/README.md

 ## Usage

 Simply replace the existing folder path and other settings to yours.
 Pick the code snippets that you need.
+Example usages are provided in the main.py file.